Review and road test of the Mercedes-AMG E 63 S 4MATIC+

 CHANGING OF THE GUARD

-As for transmission, well Afalterbach has developed a new 9-speed AMG SPEEDSHIFT MCT auto transmission for this car.
+As for transmission, well Afalterbach has developed a special 9-speed AMG SPEEDSHIFT MCT auto transmission for this car.
 The 'S' model also offers a 'drift' mode as part of a 'Race' programme you can select using the gearshift paddles.
 Dynamic engine mounts, AMG Sport speed-sensitive steering, AMG air suspension and an AMG high-performance braking system are all included.
 So is the AMG DYNAMIC SELECT drive programme system so that you can set the car up to suit the way you want to drive.
 Expect the result of all this technology to be utterly addictive.
 The E63 has long tried - and failed - to offer a class-leading alternative to BMW's M5: in this form, the Merc may just have pulled it off.

 Design and Build